Bunq: Efforts to silence critics

 In 2024, Bunq faced controversy for contacting several users through their app after they criticized the bank online and made edits to the company's Wikipedia page.
 Bunq reportedly told the users to "moderate their tone" and that if they continued to criticize the bank, their "relationship would end."
 Bunq linked the identity of a Wikipedia editor to a customer who reinstated critical passages about the company on its Wikipedia page, a breach of consumer privacy.
 Bunq claimed this Wikipedia editor's story was "factually incorrect," yet refused to respond to any questions in detail from the Dutch newspaper Het Financieele Dagblad.

 In October 2025, NRC reported Bunq has been trying to have a negative Reddit post, written by an alleged ex-employee, removed from the site.
-According to the newspaper, Bunq has been pressuring a group of Reddit moderators to remove the post, which was publish in June 2024.
+According to the newspaper, Bunq has been pressuring a group of Reddit moderators to remove the post, which was published in June 2024.
 After having filed an official complaint with the website in the summer of 2025, the head of legal affairs at Bunq spoke with the moderators in early September.
 The moderators repeatedly refused removal, stating that they had "not a single reason to do so."
-Later that month, the bank allegedly announced legal efforts to have the post removed.
+Later that month, the bank considered legal action to have the post removed.
+A Bunq spokesperson denied this occurred, but it was later reported the company had, indeed, discussed a "legal route."

 Following the article in NRC, the Reddit moderators published a statement clarifying their own stance on freedom of speech and disclosing their communications with Bunq about the offending post.